mgupta70/wavlip_assign/README.md

 # wavlip_assign
-Wav2lip experiment using pretrained model
+Lip sync experiment using wav2lip pretrained model

 # Step-1 Segmenting clips where the Person of Interest (POI) is present
 - `Assign_1_101_preprocessing.ipynb`